 We invite you to browse the Day 1 & Day 2 speakers’ brief biographical details.

-Each keynote speaker will be followed by two moderated panel discussions to:
+Each keynote speaker was followed by two moderated panel discussions to:

 - Deliberate the appropriateness and timing of initiating trials in children, and the different age groups within the broad scope of “children,” using lessons learned from COVID-19 and applying that learning to future pediatric trials.